MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/jobs/contoso-coffee-jobs-basic.md

 ### Results

- - Job Ledger Entries and Resource Ledger Entries of type *Sales* will be created
+ - Project Ledger Entries and Resource Ledger Entries of type *Sales* will be created
- - On the Job Card, the Costs and Prices in the Tasks area will reflect the new Invoiced balances
+ - On the Project Card, the Costs and Prices in the Tasks area will reflect the new Invoiced balances
- - On the Job Card, the Job Details FactBox will reflect the totals of the prices in the Invoiced Price section
+ - On the Project Card, the Project Details FactBox will reflect the totals of the prices in the Invoiced Price section